pairshaped/curlingio-docs/docs/club-management/premium.md

 For example, you'll be able to send emails like "Join our Spring Bonspiel!" to a previous season's participants.

 Simply by belonging to our premium tier, you can send up to 2,000 emails per month.
-You may purchase an additional 2,000 emails for 100 premium points should you need to exceed this limit in a given month.
+You may purchase an additional 4,000 emails for 1 premium month should you need to exceed this limit.

 Non premium tier clubs can still download / export their curler lists and use third-party tools like MailChimp, ActiveCampaign, and Constant Contact.